-Located just west of Seoul on the Yellow Sea, also referred to as the East China Sea, Incheon is Korea’s 4th largest city.
-On a map Incheon and Seoul appear to be connected, however, both cities have different jurisdictions and local governments and their policy makers work separately.
+Located just west of Seoul on the Yellow Sea, also referred to as the East China Sea, Incheon is Korea’s third largest city.
+On a map Incheon and Seoul appear to be connected, however, both cities have different jurisdictions with local governments that work independently.

-The city offers a great alternative for those who want to live and work in a big city yet don’t want the constant grind and congestion of Seoul.
-Additionally, a quick 30 – 60 minute bus or subway ride brings you right into downtown Seoul; time constraints obviously depend on where you’re departing from and where you plan on going.
+The city offers a great alternative for those who want to live and work in a big city, but don’t want the constant grind and congestion of a mega-city like Seoul.
+Regardless, a quick 30 – 60 minute bus ride or subway trip brings you right into downtown Seoul; time constraints obviously depend on where you’re departing from and where you plan on going.

 Thanks for checking us out, we’re glad you’re here!

 Gone2Korea is your connection to full-time teaching jobs in South Korea.
 Western graduates, primarily from the US, Canada, UK, and Australia, use our services to secure jobs with trusted Korean schools, and schools use our services to find and hire enthusiastic teachers from the West.

 Worth noting: We’re not a job ‘sourcing’ agency or recruiter that finds new schools on the fly.
 On the contrary, we work with a select group of schools and programs that we know and trust.